 The Scythe: Invaders From Afar expansion sees the addition of two new factions; the GREEN faction and PURPLE faction.
 Both of these have a unique feel to them and differ tremendously from the original five factions from the base game, with both adding a new minor mechanic to how they work.

 The Albion (green) faction’s main difference is the placement of territory flags.
 These flags can be placed at the end of a player’s movement and act as an additional territory for end game scoring.
-Thus meaning some territories can be worth double points.
+This means some territories can be worth double points.

-The Togawa (purple) faction have the ability to lay traps in hexes.
+The Togawa (purple) faction has the ability to lay traps in hexes.
 Like the other faction, a player may lay a trap at the end of a movement action.
-Their choice of trap is their own and remaining armed traps score a territory in the Togawa player’s favor.
+Their choice of trap is their own and the remaining armed traps score a territory in the Togawa player’s favour.
 Should another decide to enter a territory with an armed trap, they will need to suffer the penalty attached.
 This includes:

 - Losing two popularity.